singhanmol007/AzureAD-DocsCollection/FederationWithKeyCloak/readme.md

 ## Configure Azure AD as SAML 2.0 Service Provider (client) in KeyCloak

 ### Collect data from your Azure AD that you will need to configure KeyCloak
-Before you can register Azure AD as service provider (`client`) in KeyCloak, you would to get some informaiton (like `entityID`, `Assertion Consumer Service URL` and others).
+Before you can register Azure AD as service provider (`client`) in KeyCloak, you would like to get some information (like `entityID`, `Assertion Consumer Service URL` and others).

 Navigate to Azure AD Service Provider Metadata at <https://nexus.microsoftonline-p.com/federationmetadata/saml20/federationmetadata.xml> and take a note of the: